sonnyding1/sonnyding1/README.md

-# I use Arch Linux and Vim btw ☝️🤓
+# I use Arch and Vim btw ☝️🤓

 ## Languages